-$${-1}^{0}$$ e + ${53}^{125}$ I \longrightarrow ${52}^{125}$ Te

-An electron combines with a
+$$\begin{array}{ccc} {}^{0}{-1}e & + & {}^{125}{53}I & \longrightarrow & {}^{125}{52}Te \\ & & \text{An electron combines with a} \end{array}$$

 Like positron emission, electron capture causes the radioactive nuclide to change to a new element, with an atomic number that is lower by 1 but with the same mass number.
-OBJECTIVE 6

-1 Special Topic 11.1 describes anti-particles, such as anti-electrons (positrons).
+1 Special Topic 4.1 describes anti-particles, such as anti-electrons (positrons).
 Every particle has a twin anti-particle that formed along with it from very concentrated energy.
 When a particle meets an antimatter counterpart, they annihilate each other, leaving pure energy in their place.
 For example, when a positron collides with an electron, they both disappear, sending out two gamma (γ) photons in opposite directions.

 Because radioactive decay leads to more stable products, it always releases energy.
 Some of this energy is released in the form of kinetic energy, adding to the motion of the product particles, but often some of it is given off as the form of radiant energy called gamma rays.
 Gamma rays can be viewed as streams of high energy photons.
-For example, cobalt-60 is a beta emitter that also releases gamma radiation.
-The energy released in the beta emission leaves the product element, nickel-60, in an excited state.
-When the nickel-60 descends to its ground state, it gives off photons in the gamma ray region of the radiant energy spectrum.
-(See Section 8.1 for a review of the different forms of radiant energy.)
+For example, cesium-137 is a beta emitter that also releases gamma radiation.
+The energy released in the beta emission leaves the product element, barium-137, in an excited state.
+When the barium-137 descends to its ground state, it gives off photons in the gamma ray region of the radiant energy spectrum.
+(See Section 4.1 for a review of the different forms of radiant energy.)